kristofer15ru/reference-tictactoe/selfAssessment.md

 ## Scripts

-Outline what script files you created and the purpose of each file.
-Each file should be commented.
-This could be
 - Make
   - Name: Makefile
   - Purpose: Installs npm in the project root and client.
 This should install node_modules and cover required dependencies.
 These operations are vital for running the code properly.